Mariah Carey Kicks Off The Christmas Season With Hilarious Video: ‘It’s Time’

 “YESS THE TIME HAS COMEEEE,” a third Instagram user commented.

 “The wait is over!
-This is the best,” a third person gushed.
+This is the best,” a fourth person gushed.
 “I love you!!!”

-Even Mariah Carey’s boyfriend Bryan Tanaka, shared his excitement in the comments section by repeating the words she said in the video.
+Even Mariah Carey’s boyfriend, Bryan Tanaka, shared his excitement in the comments section by repeating the words she said in the video.

 For most of October, Mariah had been telling fans that it was too soon to be playing Christmas music.
-In each of those social media posts, she’d use the hashtag “#notyet” and hinted that she’d reveal the date when it would be acceptable.
+In each of those social media posts, she’d use the hashtag #notyet and hinted that she’d reveal the date when it would be acceptable.

 In a tweet posted on October 5, she’s at the dentist when he asks if Christmas music would be appropriate.